rishii64/car-seo-list/README.md

 ## Backend-Task Folder Structure

-Implemented a basic backend API using **Next.js API routes**, designed for a car listing system with login and JWT authentication.
+This project implements a basic backend API using **Next.js API routes**, designed for a car listing system with login and JWT authentication.

 ---

 ## 📁 Folder Structure

 ```
-root/
+project-root/
 ├── pages/
 │   └── api/
 │       ├── cars.js           # Handles GET and POST car APIs